 Running a business can be stressful, not only do you need to tend to operational requirements, but you also need to ensure that you manage your books and pay your taxes on time and in a manner that complies with the IRS requirements.
 The only relief for businesses is the tax laws that allow you to claim back expenses that relate directly to your business’s ability to drive revenue.
 The sad part about this is that many businesses aren’t fully aware of the deductions, and often miss the opportunities for tax breaks that could save them money.

-We take a look at some of the state and federal tax credits and incentives that your business may qualify for and that is easily overlooked.
+We look at some of the state and federal tax credits and incentives your business may qualify for that are easily overlooked.

 Federal research tax credit

 The federal research tax credit incentivizes new product developments and process improvements within your business.
 Qualified research expenditures can include employee wages for the development of or supervision of qualified research and development (R&D) efforts, raw materials or supplies used in qualified R&D efforts, and on-shore contractor costs used in qualified R&D efforts.
 To qualify for this incentive, business activities must meet IRS guidelines.

 Federal work opportunity tax credit